SilkRose/Pony/stories/pony-pillows/pony-pillows.md

 "What?
 Where's Twilight?"

 Twilight appears from behind the bed and lays down on the bed, using Pinkie's shoulder as a pillow.
-"I needed a new pillow, yep."
+"I needed a new pillow."

 "Hey, that's my line!"